 The Pyrenees

 The Pyrenees represent a very important landscape and biodiversity reservoir shared by three States (Andorra, France, Spain).
-The Pyrenean Climate Change Observatory was set up in January 2010 by the Working Community of the Pyrenees with the main aim of following and understanding the climate evolution in the Pyrenees, limiting its impacts and providing adaptation to its effects through adaptation strategies for socio-economic sectors and the most fragile natural areas.
+The Pyrenean Climate Change Observatory was set up in January 2010 by the Working Community of the Pyrenees with the main aim of following and understanding the climate evolution in the Pyrenees, limiting its impacts, and providing adaptation to its effects through adaptation strategies for socio-economic sectors and the most fragile natural areas.
 The Permanent Secretariat of the Alpine Convention is a member of the Advisory Board of the Pyrenean Climate Change Observatory.
 Both organisations cooperate through joint projects and events.

 Hindu Kush Himalaya